 SEC.
 135. LOCAL USES OF FUNDS.

-(a) GENERAL AUTHORITY.—Each eligible recipient that receives funds under this part shall use such funds to improve career and technical education programs.
+(a) GENERAL AUTHORITY.—Each eligible recipient that receives funds under this part shall use such funds to develop or implement state-approved career and technical education programs of study as defined in Section 3(X).

-(b) REQUIREMENTS FOR USES OF FUNDS.—Funds made available to eligible recipients under this part shall be used to support career and technical education programs that—
+(b) REQUIREMENTS FOR USES OF FUNDS.—Funds made available to eligible recipients under this part may be used to —